IP-DND-Resources/Entomear-Species/Arachnomear.md

 **Careful Step:** You gain the ability move through Webs as though they weren't difficult terrain.
 You always succeed saving throws to avoid the Restrained condition from Webs.

-**Web Throw:** When you reach character level 7, you always have the Web spell prepared and have the material components available for it.
-As a Bonus action, you can cast Web without expending a spell slot using this trait a number of times equal to half of your proficiency bonus (rounded up).
-When you use this trait to cast Web, its range is reduced to self, its size is reduced to a 10 foot cube, and it does not require concentration to maintain.
+**Web Throw:** As a Bonus action, you can cast the Web spell without components or expending a spell slot.
+Its range is reduced to self, its size is reduced to a 10 foot cube, and it does not require concentration to maintain.
+You can use this trait a number of times equal to half of your proficiency bonus (rounded up).

+The DC for this trait is equal to 8 + your Dexterity modifier + Proficiency Bonus.

 You regain 1 expended use when you finish a Short Rest, and all expended uses when you finish a Long Rest.

 {{imageMaskEdge6,--offset:0%,--rotation:270
   ![](https://raw.githubusercontent.com/IP-DND-Resources/Entomear-Species/refs/heads/main/img/Entomear.png){right:0px,bottom:150px,height:600px}